How to Get From Phnom Penh to Ho Chi Minh

 Step 3: Ho Chi Minh Airport to City Centre by Bus

-From Ho Chi Minh Airport, you can take a 45-minute bus or taxi to cross the 8 km distance to the city centre.
+From Ho Chi Minh Airport, you can take a taxi or bus for about 45 minutes to cross the 8 km distance to the city centre.

 To help you navigate to your hotel from Ho Chi Minh Airport, read our article on Ho Chi Minh International Airport (Tan Son Nhat).